yazz/VisualJS/README.md

 ### Firing events
-This was part of the old Coils.
-This has now been fully deprecated so that the UI and DATA trees are watched for events.
-The old method worked like this:

-Define an action:

-    (redefine-action "Say something"
-        (js/alert "Hello"))

-Call an action:

-    (do-action "Say something")

-So in the new version of Coils if you want to execute an event you have to decide whether you are listening to the data tree or the UI tree.
+If you want to execute an event you have to decide whether you are listening to the data tree or the UI tree.
 For example, if you want to perform an action when the use presses a button then you would do something like this:

     (==ui  [:ui   :company-details   :clicked]    true

           (-->ui  [:ui  :company-details   :clicked  ] false)
           (-->ui  [:ui  :tab-browser    ] "top companies"))